-- Starts the Apache HTTP server by executing the httpd program with the appropriate arguments from the location specified using the httpdDir attribute. - If the EnvFile attribute is configured, the file is sourced before the agent executes the httpd program.
+- Starts the Apache HTTP Server by executing the Apache HTTP Server executable provided when configuring the application, with the appropriate arguments. - If the EnvFile attribute is configured, the file is sourced before the agent executes the Apache HTTP Server executable.